-The data modeling in the data warehouse and each of the reporting solutions on offer require a significant investment of time and money.
+The data modelling in the data warehouse and each of the reporting solutions on offer require a significant investment of time and money.
 The choice to use a particular tool or to combine new data should be made with careful consideration of the whole enterprise and which business process is hurting the most.

-For more information you can check out the SAP Netweaver BW user community.
+For more information, you can check out the SAP Netweaver BW user community.